 Trauma experienced by torture survivors is often extreme and long-lasting.
 It causes flashbacks, anxiety, depression ...

-Through Harmonise, children from all backgrounds have fun, make friends, gain confidence and create music ...
+Through Harmonise, children from all backgrounds gain confidence, explore different cultures, and create music in ...

 Teenage refugees often arrive in the UK without family or friends, having survived armed conflict ...